Matt Day

 Logo for project - picture of pinecone (CPRC logo) with text saying Safe Streets for All in the Triangle, a project of the Central Pines Regional Council

-According to data from the NC Vision Zero program, there were approximately 5,000 fatal and/or serious injury traffic crashes in the seven-county Central Pines region within the five year period from 2020 to 2024, for an average of about 1,000 each year.
+According to data from the NC Vision Zero program, there were 4,741 fatal and/or serious injury traffic crashes in the seven-county Central Pines region within the five year period from 2020 to 2024, for an average of almost 1,000 each year.
 The injuries and deaths caused by these crashes cause a heavy toll on the health and well-being of our region's residents and visitors.

 In 2024, Central Pines Regional Council began work on a project to provide tools for communities in the Central Pines region to engage in planning around the topic of roadway safety.
-As part of this project, CPRC is working with two communities in the region to develop pilot-case Safety Action Plans (one in a more rural setting and one in a more urban/suburban setting), creating a regional online data dashboard of severe and fatal crash data, and creating template documents, maps, and instructions for other communities within the region that wish to engage in similar types of planning.
+As part of this project, CPRC worked with two communities in the region to develop pilot-case Safety Action Plans (one in a more rural setting and one in a more urban/suburban setting), created a regional online data dashboard of severe and fatal crash data, and created template documents, maps, and instructions for other communities within the region that wish to engage in similar types of planning.
 This work is being funded through the Federal Highway Administration's "Safe Streets and Roads for All (SS4A)" program.

 As a statement of our organizational commitment to improving transportation safety, the Central Pines Regional Council Board of Delegates adopted a Resolution in Support of Transportation Safety Action Plans in the Central Pines Region on October 22, 2025.